Best Performance Winter Tires (2026): Top 7 Picks for Ice, Snow, Wet Roads, and Quiet Comfort

 - Re-check pressure after big temperature swings.

-- Inspect for uneven wear, which can indicate alignment or suspension issues.
+- Inspect for uneven wear, which can point to alignment or suspension issues.

 - For studded tires, follow local rules and any manufacturer break-in guidance.